reuters-graphics/bluprint/README.md

 ### What's it do?

-A bluprint is GitHub repository you want to use as a template to scaffold out your local directory.
+A bluprint is a GitHub repository you want to use as a template to scaffold out your local directory.
 Just adding a `.bluprintrc` JSON file to the root of your repo makes it a bluprint.

 The bluprint CLI lets you register bluprints you use regularly.